nobiot/org-transclusion/README.md

 [Reference issue #14](https://github.com/nobiot/org-transclusion/issues/14)

-An experiemental feature has been merged.
+An experimental feature has been merged.
 Now the transcluded source text content "adapts" the headline level of its subtrees to its embedded environment in the transclusion buffer.
-It's quite monthful, but see the logic below.
+It's quite mouthful, but see the logic below.
+It should be the same as how refill / archive work in Org Mode (if I am not mistaken).

-[If this feature survives incubation, I will do a bit easy-to-grasp illustration / explanation.]

-It uses a patched version of `org-paste-subtree`, named `org-transclusion-paste-subtree`.

-The experimental feature is turned on by default, but can be adjusted via `org-transclusion-use-paste-subtree` variable (non-nil, or nil).

-`org-paste-subtree` is used in refiling, so the logic should behave in the same way (patched part influences the location of the point/cursor after inserting the text content).
-The logic is described in the documnetation of the fuction as follows:
+Logic is as follows (from documentation of `org-paste-subtree` ):

 ```
 [... omitted ... ] [T]he new level is derived from the *visible* headings